mewin-archived/MC-Infection/README.md

 * "Infect player" - Select which users are allowed to use the //infect command.

 ### Commands
-* "//infect <login>" - Infect the player with the specified login.
+* "//infect &lt;login&gt;" - Infect the player with the specified login.

 ## License
 Infection is licensed under the GPLv3, see LICENSE for more information.